 Group discounts are available depending on the number of interested coaches.
 If several coaches in your department are interested, I suggest forwarding to your Athletic Director so they can take advantage of the Departmental License offer to enable ALL coaches at your institution to benefit from learning about Gen Z.

 A life-long athlete, Betsy grew up playing all sports and was a competitive basketball player (and fairly awful golfer) at the collegiate level.
-She now spends her time in Colorado Springs hiking, biking, practicing yoga, chasing sunsets, and in constant pursuit of the perfect breakfast burrito.
+She now spends her time with her family, hiking, biking, practicing yoga, chasing sunsets, and in constant pursuit of the perfect breakfast burrito.

 Schedule your free discovery call to see